 - Configure the build's project or workspace, and the scheme you would like to build.

 For the app to be distributed, the build needs to be code signed with a certificate.
 A provisioning profile is optional.
 Additionally, build for Mac Installers is currently not supported.

 1. Linking your repository

-If you haven't previously connected to your repository service account, you will need to do this.
+You need to connect to your repository service account.
 Once your account is connected, select the repository where your Mac project is located.
-In order to setup a build for a repository, you need admin and pull permission for it.
+To set up a build for a repository, you need admin and pull permission for it.

 2. Selecting a branch